First-order formalism for Alice string: Abstract

 \section{Abstract}

-We construct a method of obtaining the Bogomolny equations for general non-Abelian multi-field vortices.
+We apply the {\it first-order formalism} method to obtaining BPS equations for Alice string.
 This is done by generalizing the well-known first-order formalism to the case of non-Abelian strings.
 We do not assume any specific gauge group nor the shape of the kinetic term function, but require only that the fields are axially-symmetric and static.
 With this formalism we reproduce the BPS equations of $SU(2)\times U(1)$ Alice strings~\cite{Chatterjee:2017jsi}, and present their corresponding numerical solutions.